 The Air Force has designated Tobyhanna as its Technical Repair Center for tactical missiles and rigid wall shelters and portable buildings.

-TYAD's talented workforce, high level of electronics expertise, and use of the latest technologies and business management techniques ensure the depot is the provider of choice for fabrication, electronic repair, engineering design, systems integration, technology insertion, automated test equipment and technical documentation development of the DOD's joint C5ISR systems as well as missile guidance and control systems.
+TYAD's talented workforce, high level of electronics expertise, and use of the latest technologies and business management techniques, ensure the depot is the provider of choice for fabrication, electronic repair, engineering design, systems integration, technology insertion, automated test equipment and technical documentation development of the DOD's joint C5ISR systems as well as missile guidance and control systems.
 TYAD projects its capabilities forward to posts, camps, stations and remote operating bases worldwide, ensuring operational readiness for the warfighter.
-TYAD personnel provide two-level maintenance on systems such as improvised explosive device countermeasures, logistics information systems, tactical operations centers, Army airborne command and control, guardrail common sensor, firefinder, common ground station, tactical unmanned aerial vehicles and communication security equipment at sites throughout Europe, Southwest Asia, Korea, Okinawa, Japan and the continental U.S.
+TYAD personnel provide two-level maintenance on systems such as improvised explosive device countermeasures, logistics information systems, tactical operations centers, Army airborne command and control, guardrail common sensor, firefinder and counterfire radar, common ground station, tactical unmanned aerial vehicles and communication security equipment at sites throughout Europe, the U.S. and Asia